A tried and true method for relationships that stand the test of time.

 The other day I was talking with a woman I know fairly well (let's call her Mary), and asked her what has kept her 25 year marriage going strong.
 Mary replied that she was a bit embarrassed to tell me this, but that she and her husband practice something they call night on-night off in which they have sex on the nights on, but not on the nights off.

 I was really intrigued; sex every other night ... for over 20 years?
 Most of my clients have sex far less frequently than that, which causes tremendous problems in their relationships.
 Mary has children, a career, a home and a husband — how does she have enough energy to keep up with this plan?
-He Wants To Have A Threesome & That's Just Not Happening
+How To Deal When Your Man Wants To Have A Threesome

 After questioning her more, I found that she has been doing night on-night off for most of her relationship.
 After five years of marriage and two kids, she and her husband found themselves with a sex life that was lacking, too many fights and too little communication.
 Rather than continue with the unsatisfactory relationship, they decided to do something about it.